Government Shutdowns(Hour 2)

 Find out what his thoughts are on the Supreme Court.

-And yeah, Barrett's new book.
+And yeah, there it's new book.

 That's it for us.